mk12002/mk12002/README.md

 ## 📫 Let's Connect

-I'm always open to collaborating on ML projects, discussing research ideas, or exploring opportunities where AI can create real impact.
+I'm always open to collaborating on security/AI projects, discussing research ideas, or exploring opportunities at the intersection of AI and cybersecurity.

 <div align="center">